InternLM/InternLM/doc/en/usage.md

   - When `size <= 0`, the size of the zero1 process group is equal to the size of the data parallel process group, so the optimizer state parameters will be split within the data parallel range.
   - When `size == 1`, zero1 is not used, and all data parallel groups retain the complete optimizer state parameters.
   - When `size > 1` and `size <= data_parallel_world_size`, the zero1 process group is a subset of the data parallel process group.
-- pipeline: pipeline parallel size, currently only supports 1, default value is 1
+- pipeline: pipeline parallel size, default value is 1
 - tensor: tensor parallel size, usually the number of GPUs per node, default value is 1

 Note: `Data parallel size = Total number of GPUs / Pipeline parallel size / Tensor parallel size`